HP 2640: Functionality

-The plug-in card capability strongly resembled the later Apple II expansion architecture.
-In fact Apple I is derived from a plug-in daughter board inside the 2645 terminal sponsored by Hewlett Packard.

 The manufacturing area was across from R&D cubicles in the Data Terminals Division in Cupertino.
 The testing area was dubbed "beepland" because it had racks of 500 terminals, with the end of the test ending in a beep.

 The HP 2640 introduced "block mode", similar to the IBM 3270 (although the IBM 3270 did not work for ASCII standard serial communications).
 The escape sequences Esc-[ and Esc-] defined unprotected areas, but it didn't have to take up a visible space.
 It acted much like a web page, disconnected from the host until the SEND key was pressed.
 The fields could screen for alphabetic or numeric characters, a feature beyond Windows Forms today.
 This would be supported by programs such as DEL/3000 and VIEW/3000 which would map form data into runtime variables and databases.
 It also supported teletype character mode like a standard ASCII terminal, and did not need specialized communications like IBM.

 The hardware was radically different from most "dumb" terminals in that the characters were not stored in a simple data array.
 To save memory, which could extend over several pages, characters were allocated as linked lists of blocks which were dynamically allocated.
 Display enhancements were encoded as embedded bytes in the stream.
 Software enhancements which did not affect the appearance such as dim or underline, but protected and unprotected fields were also coded with embedded bytes.
 The display hardware was capable of reading this unusual data structure.
 When the cost of memory came down by the 262X series, this was changed to a "parallel" structure with one bit for each enhancement code, but the logic required to emulate previous behaviors was complex.
 Inserting a code for underline would "propagate" to the next display enhancement, while deleting such a code would also have to be propagated to the next display byte or a cursor jump sequence was issued to jump several bytes.
 You could also completely turn off enhancements as well as provide protected only field enhancements.
 This data structure would inspire the sparse matrix data structure for the Twin spreadsheet.

 The HP 2640 also introduced multiple pages of memory, much like the DOS box in Microsoft Windows today, and the page up and page down key which appears on PC keyboards.